Chempakaraman Pillai: War activities

 Indian Independence Committee ultimately became involved in the Hindu–German Conspiracy along with the Ghadar Party in the United States.
 The German foreign office under Kaiser Wilhelm II funded the Committee's anti-British activities.
 Chempakaraman and A. Raman Pillai, both from Travancore and both students at German universities, worked together on the Committee.
 Pillai later allied with Indian National Army chief Subhas Chandra Bose.

 Many of Pillai's letters to A. Raman Pillai, then a student in the University of Göttingen, were kept by Raman Pillai's son Rosscote Krishna Pillai.
 The letters reveal some aspects of Pillai's life in Germany between 1914 and 1920, as does one of July 1914, calling upon Indian soldiers in the British Indian Army to rise in revolt and fight against the British.

 After the end of World War I and Germany's defeat, Pillai stayed in Germany, working as a technician in a factory in Berlin; when Netaji Subhas Chandra Bose visited Vienna, Pillai met him and explained his plan of action.

+Post-war activism in Germany

+In 1919, Pillai formed the German-Indian League to continue his political activities in support of Indian independence.
+By 1924, he was actively supporting the German "Nationalist Party" and delivered a lecture under the auspices of the League of Oppressed Peoples on "Indian Right to Freedom" and the "Gandhi Movement".

+In 1926, the Government of India intercepted a letter addressed by Pillai to the editor of the newspaper Navayuha, published from Hyderabad.
+The letter was communicated to the Madras Government with instructions to take precautionary measures to deal with him if he returned to India, on account of his seditious and anti-British activities.